minjo1234/TIL/3.Resource/CS/Cloud/AWS/Load Balancer.md

 	- Routing based on Query String, Headers

 - ALB are a great fit for micro services & container-based application
-- Has a port mapping feature to redirect to a dy
+- Has a port mapping feature to redirect to a dynamic port in ECS
+- In comparison, we'd need multiple Classic Load Balancer per application